Sushmeta1/Skill-Synch/README.md

-# 🚀 SkillSync - Professional Resume & Interview Analysis Platform
+# 🚀 SkillSynch - Professional Resume & Interview Analysis Platform

-**SkillSync** is a comprehensive AI-powered career development platform that provides intelligent resume analysis, interview performance evaluation, and personalized learning recommendations.
+**SkillSynch** is a comprehensive AI-powered career development platform that provides intelligent resume analysis, interview performance evaluation, and personalized learning recommendations.
 Built for hackathons and professional development, it combines modern web technologies with advanced analytics to help users improve their career prospects.

 ## ✨ Features